auth0/webtask-editor-templates/README.md

 ## Templates

-Basically you have to views of templates:
+Basically you have two views of templates:

 - Templates list